kledsonhugo/azure-ado-selfagent/README.md

 > Sign up for an Azure DevOps organization to begin managing CI/CD to deploy your code.

-> If you have already an Azure DevOps organization, jump to [Create and manage agent pools](#create-and-manage-agent-pools)
+> If you have already an Azure DevOps organization, jump to [Create and manage agent pools](#create-and-manage-agent-pools).

 1. Log into [Azure DevOps](https://dev.azure.com/) using your Microsoft account.